TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 In some situations, faults can occur due to anticipated events that take longer to fix.
 These faults can range from a partial loss of connectivity to the complete failure of a service.
-In these situations, it\'s pointless for an app to retry an operation that\'s unlikely to succeed, and instead should accept that the operation has failed and handle this failure accordingly.
+In these situations, it's pointless for an app to retry an operation that's unlikely to succeed, and instead should accept that the operation has failed and handle this failure accordingly.

-The circuit breaker pattern can prevent an app from repeatedly trying to execute an operation that\'s likely to fail, while also enabling the app to detect whether the fault has been resolved.
+The circuit breaker pattern can prevent an app from repeatedly trying to execute an operation that's likely to fail, while also enabling the app to detect whether the fault has been resolved.

 **Note:** The purpose of the circuit breaker pattern is different from the retry pattern.
-The retry pattern enables an app to retry an operation in the expectation that it\'ll succeed.
-The circuit breaker pattern prevents an app from performing an operation that\'s likely to fail.
+The retry pattern enables an app to retry an operation in the expectation that it'll succeed.
+The circuit breaker pattern prevents an app from performing an operation that's likely to fail.

 A circuit breaker acts as a proxy for operations that might fail.
 The